 Is Frase.io easy to learn for beginners?

 Frase.io has a moderate learning curve — steeper than simpler tools like Rytr but manageable for most bloggers.
 Most users feel comfortable with the core workflow within 2-3 sessions.
-The $1 trial is the best way to find out if it clicks for you before committing to a paid plan.
+The free 7-day trial is the best way to find out if it clicks for you before committing to a paid plan.

 How long does it take to write a blog post with Frase.io?